Fer-Jg/TownyAdvanced-Spanish/Frequently-Asked-Questions.md

 >    - **[HellConomy](https://www.spigotmc.org/resources/hellconomy.67355/)**
 >    - **[iConomy5](https://github.com/iconomy5legacy/iConomy "May not receive future updates")**
 >  - Just about every economy plugin will work.
 You will still need either Vault or Reserve for Towny to be able to communicate with your economy plugin of choice.
->  - Plugins known to not work: aConomy, EssentialsEconomy.
+>  - Plugins known to not work: aConomy, EssentialsEconomy, Gringotts.
+>  - Plugins which may not work: UltimateEconomy.

 ----